El Cajon Mountain Trail: San Diego’s “Toughest” Hike is Waiting for You

 The Halfway Point

-After passing the park bench, the trail works its way steadily uphill for the next three-quarters of a mile or so, just past the 3.5-mile mark.
+After passing the park bench, the trail works steadily uphill for about three-quarters of a mile, just past the 3.5-mile mark.
 Take a moment to celebrate your victory.
 You’re more than halfway to the summit, and you’ve already climbed nearly 1500 vertical feet.

 The view of Barona Casino from El Cajon Mountain Trail.